ioccc-src/winner/next/guidelines.md

 to note such limitations in your `remarks.md` file.
 For example if your submission factors values up to a certain size, you might want to state:

->   This submission factors values up `2305567963945518424753102147331756070`.<br>
+>   This submission factors values up `2305567963945518424753102147331756070`.
->   Attempting to factor larger values will produce unpredictable results.
+Attempting to factor larger values will produce unpredictable results.

 The [judges](../judges.html) might try to factor the value -5, so you want to might state:

->   This submission factors positive values up `2305567963945518424753102147331756070`.<br>
->   Attempting to factor large values will produce unpredictable results.
+>   This submission factors positive values up `2305567963945518424753102147331756070`.
+Attempting to factor large values will produce unpredictable results.

 However the [judges](../judges.html) might try to also factor 0, so you want to might state:

->   This submission factors values between 1 and `2305567963945518424753102147331756070`.<br>
->   Attempting to factor values outside that range will produce unpredictable results.
+>   This submission factors values between 1 and `2305567963945518424753102147331756070`.
+Attempting to factor values outside that range will produce unpredictable results.

 Moreover the try to also factor 3.5 or 0x7, or Fred, so you want to might state:

->   This submission factors integers between 1 and `2305567963945518424753102147331756070`.<br>
->   Attempting to factor anything else will produce unpredictable results.
+>   This submission factors integers between 1 and `2305567963945518424753102147331756070`.
+Attempting to factor anything else will produce unpredictable results.

 You submission might be better off catching the attempt to factor bogus values and doing something interesting.
 So you might want to code accordingly and state:

->   This submission factors integers between 1 and `2305567963945518424753102147331756070`.<br>
+>   This submission factors integers between 1 and `2305567963945518424753102147331756070`.
 >   Attempting to factor anything else will cause the program to insult your pet fish Eric.

 The [judges](../judges.html) might not have a pet fish named Eric, so might want to state:

->   This submission factors integers between 1 and `2305567963945518424753102147331756070`.<br>
->   Attempting to factor anything else will cause the program to insult your pet fish Eric,<br>
->   or in the case that you lack such a pet, will insult the pet that you do not have.
+>   This submission factors integers between 1 and `2305567963945518424753102147331756070`.
+Attempting to factor anything else will cause the program to insult your pet fish Eric, or in the case that you lack such a pet, will insult the pet that you do not have.

 When all other things are equal, a submission with fewer limitations will be judged better than a submission with lots of limitations.
 So you might want to code accordingly and state:

->   This submission attempts to a factor value of any size provided that the program is<br>
->   given enough time and memory.
-If the value is not a proper integer, the program<br>
->   might insult a fish named Eric.
+>   This submission attempts to a factor value of any size provided that the program is given enough time and memory.
+If the value is not a proper integer, the program might insult a fish named Eric.

 **`|`**   Do not fear if you're not 100% sure of the significance of `2305567963945518424753102147331756070` as it is not of prime importance: or is it?  :-)